deronnax/pandoc_resume/markdown/cv_mathieu_dupuy_en.md

 ### June 2013 - October 2017: SFR (via Alten), **Python DevOps**

 * Development on a many small size in-house service website in django for the SFR campus, such as visitor access management, meeting room booking, campus' devices defects reporting, ect
-* Work on many in-house MVP such as mass-mailing marketing solution or a tracking solution (like an airtag ; eventually cancelled for privacy problems)
+* Work on many in-house MVP such as mass-mailing marketing solution or a tracking solution (like airtag ; eventually cancelled for privacy problems)
 * Deployments of python projects on Ubuntu Server VMs
 * introduction to better development practices: setup a CI for all the department python projects, introduced developers to mocking, fixed non-determinism in test suite of the biggest project (1000 tests)
 * deployment of those projects on our on-premise Ubuntu Server VMs fleet
 * contribution to many open-source projects we used related to CardDav, OAuth and REST (see *contribution* at the bottom)

-(Python, Django, SQL, REST, OAuth, HTML/CSS, Ubuntu Server)
+(Python, Django, SQL, REST, HTML/CSS, Fabric app deployment)

 #### March 2011 - March 2012: Rentabiliweb, **Python/C++ developer**